aguilerajul/CardDeck/README.md

 # CardDeck
-Project to test socket.io and nodejs
+Project to test socket.io, DDD and nodejs with TypeScript